-There is a one-time cost to register with the program if the business is not already registered.
+There is a one-time cost of staff time to register with the program if the business is not already registered.
 There are on-going costs to keep records, submit reports, obtain carbon intensities, and generate and transfer credits.

 The proposed rule changes would make it easier to submit a Tier 1 application and would not otherwise change the administrative costs associated with participating in the program.